Intermediate oxides of tungsten

+A number of unusual intermediate oxides are formed from reacting tungsten metal and tungsten trioxide (WO3), including W20O58 and W24O70.
+W18O49 contains both octahedral and pentagonal bipyramidal co-ordination of the metal atoms by oxygen.

-Tungsten pentoxide (W2O5) was reported in early literature but proved to have the stoichiometry W_{18}O_{49}.
-Sometimes called mineral blue, it is a blue solid formed by the reaction of tungsten trioxide (WO_{3}) and tungsten metal at 700 °C.
+Tungsten pentoxide (W2O5) was reported in early literature but proved to have the stoichiometry W18O49.
+Sometimes called mineral blue, it is a blue solid formed by the reaction of tungsten trioxide and tungsten metal at 700 °C.

-Intermediate oxides of tungsten

-There are a number of these unusual intermediate oxides formed from reacting metal and trioxide, including W_{20}O_{58} and W_{24}O_{70}.
-W_{18}O_{49} contains both octahedral and pentagonal bipyramidal co-ordination of the metal atoms by oxygen.